Kitware/ipyvtklink/README.md

 [ParaView](https://www.paraview.org/), or [PyVista](https://www.pyvista.org/).

-Please note that `vtk` is not listed as a requirement for this package to simply its installation in virtual environments where vtk may be built from source or bundled with ParaView and we do not want to install the wheels from PyPI.
+Please note that `vtk` is not listed as a requirement for this package to simplify its installation in virtual environments where VTK may be built from source or bundled with ParaView and we do not want to install the wheels from PyPI.